kimmobrunfeldt/howto-everything/fedora-for-dev.md

 * Increase max_user_watches https://unix.stackexchange.com/questions/13751/kernel-inotify-watch-limit-reached
 * Use dead keys variant of keyboard for easier markdown backtick writing
-* Open Gnome keyboard shortcuts
-    * Set alt + w for closing window
-    * Set alt + q as a new command for `xkill`.
-See https://blog.christophersmart.com/2009/07/29/simple-graphical-kill-in-gnome/#:~:text=Click%20on%20the%20right%20hand,simply%20by%20clicking%20on%20it.

-* Install Gnome Tweaks to control fine grained Gnome options
-    * Extensions
-        * Set "overlay a tasteful logo" to disabled
-    * Top bar
-        * Disable Activities Overview Hot Corner
-        * Tune Top bar clock as you wish
-    * Window Titlebars
-        * Titlebar Buttons, enable minimize and maximize
-    * Workspaces
-        * Set to Static Workspaces -> 2

 * Make `Ctrl + Backspace` delete whole words in terminals

    For bash, which uses readline, add `"\C-H":"\C-W"` to `~/.inputrc` and restart bash. https://askubuntu.com/questions/701824/getting-ctrl-backspace-to-delete-words-in-gnome-terminal-and-vim-insert-mo